Understanding grid balancing & congestion management

 Capacity Limitation Contracts

-Capacity limitation contracts, also called “capaciteitsbeperkingscontract” (CBC) in the Netherlands, are agreements with > 1MW connected parties to limit their use of connection and transport capacity in exchange for a pre-defined financial compensation.
+Read our complete explainer here: What is a CBC contract?
+(CBCs) are agreements with > 1MW connected parties to limit their use of connection and transport capacity in exchange for a pre-defined financial compensation.

 Grid operators can request this curtailment from several days in advance up to the morning before the expected congestion.